onlyphantom/verisr2/README.md

     ## Loading verisr2

-    ## Welcome to verisr2.
-This package is written to add or replace functionalities broken in the old veris package by Jay Jacobs which included many legacy code that has been deprecated.
-Please file issues on GitHub.

     ## 'data.frame':    8198 obs. of  15 variables:
     ##  $ action                      : Factor w/ 9 levels "Environmental",..: 5 7 2 3 2 2 3 3 7 6 ...
     ##  $ action.environmental.notes  : chr  NA NA NA NA ...